 Business insurance is another tax-deductible expense for small businesses.
 Various types of business insurance may apply here, including property insurance, liability insurance, worker’s comp, group health insurance, and more.

-For tax help in Denver for your small business, contact JM Tax Law today.
+For tax help in Denver for your small business, speak with a Denver business attorney or Denver tax attorney at the McGuire Law Firm.